YugabyteDB-Samples/yugabyte-simple-java-app/README.md

 1. Open a command line and navigate to the root directory of the project
     ```bash
-   cd {location of the simple-java-app-yugabyte-cloud}
+   cd {location of the yugabyte-simple-java-app}
     ```
 2. Build the app with Maven:
     ```bash